Jaeden1503/fabiennes-projects/README.md

 - Playing music (I can play guitar, keyboard and bass🎸🎹🎵)
 - Hanging with friends (with an occasional beer off course🍺😉)
 - D&D🐲
-- chilling in parks🌳🌺
+- Chilling in parks🌳🌺
 - Snowboading🏂

-I'm born and raised in the Netherlands, so Dutch is my first language, but I also speak English fluently and have basic knowledge of German.
+I'm born and raised in the Netherlands, so Dutch is my first language, but I also speak English fluently and have a basic knowledge of German.
 I'm very dedicated to the things a make.
 I work hard to keep improving my skills.
 I can also work well in a group, but working individually is also not a problem.

 As an ICT & Software student, I've had the opportunity to work with multiple programming languages, such as C#, Java, Javascript, Swift and Kotlin (and HTML and CSS, but they are considered mark-up and styling languages).
 But I'm very adaptable to learning a new language!